Maschell/maschell.github.io/_posts/2019-11-20-new-environment-part1.markdown

 # Next blog entry
 The next entry will discuss the requirements that will be used for creating the environment.
-It will also discuss which parts of the existing solutions are bad and need to be improved, and which parts can reused.
+It will also discuss which parts of the existing solutions are bad and need to be improved, and which parts can be reused.